MachinisteWeb/node-atlas/README.en.md

 ## Start with NodeAtlas ##

+NodeAtlas is configuration-driven with `webconfig.json`.
+All NodeAtlas website have it, that turn the engine fron « Simple Web Server » to « NodeAtlas Web Server ».

+NodeAtlas isn't a standard MVC hierarchy.
+One of is particularity is the capability of controller to render the view without any development from you.

 We will start with a how to set minimal files to perform a `hello-world`.

 ### Fileset ###